 - Let Players See The Coaches Having Fun: If the kids see the coaches having fun and smiling (while working hard) it instantly gives them permission to have fun and enjoy the practice as well.
 Emotions are contagious!
 Winnipeg Jets Head Coach Paul Maurice speaks about this topic in a short 1 minute Twitter video here.

 Tip 3: Divide Up Ice

 The ice can be divided up in a limitless amount of ways to allow coaches to reduce lines and work on a variety of skills, drills, small area games and challenges at once.
-Below are 6 potential ways the ice can be divided up to maximize your ice time.
+Below are 6 examples ways the ice can be divided up to make the most of your ice time.
 Please note it is best to have at least one coach monitoring and managing a divided area of the ice.

 Click on the link below for free printable PDF's for each layout that was listed above, along with drills and games that can be taught in the specific layouts:

 - 35+ Warm-Up Drills